edimaudo/dainta/README.md

-# Dainta
+# Dainta | Democratizing smarter decision making

 ## Overview
 Dainta is a decision intelligence tool that help users move from messy thoughts to smarter decisions.
+It achieves this by leveraging the power of reframing coupled with battle tested strategy and decision frameworks.

 ## Project Structure